-To modify your own recipe, just take your basic soap recipe and adjust your recipe so that it has more long lasting and lathering oils...and not as much olive oil.
-Animal oils like lard and tallow work well in shaving soaps - as they have long-lasting, stable lathers.
+To modify the recipe, just take your basic soap recipe and adjust your recipe so that it has more long lasting and lathering oils, and not as much olive oil.
+Animal oils like lard and tallow work well in shaving soaps as they have long-lasting, stable lathers.
 Use a combination of liquid oils like sunflower, canola, almost and/or oil.
 Using multiple oils contributes to the complexity of the lather.

-We like to pour the soap directly into coffee mugs or tins.
-Another option is to pour it into lengths of 3" PVC pipe that has one end plugged up.
+Pour the soap directly into coffee mugs or tins.
+Another option is to pour it into lengths of 3-inch PVC pipe that has one end plugged up.
 This will give you a disc of soap that can be placed into a mug or tin.
-Let the soap cure as normal, and when it's done, enjoy a wonderfully old-fashioned, but terrific shaving soap!
+Let the soap cure as normal, and when it's done, enjoy a wonderfully old-fashioned, but terrific shaving soap.